MLSA-ESIS-UDBL/.github/profile/README.md

+# Microsoft Learn Student Ambassadors (MLSA ESIS-UDBL)

+Microsoft Learn Student Ambassadors is a Microsoft program that helps students in many universities increase their knowledge and skills to share that with other students in their university.
+Us, we are based in the Democratic, Republic of Congo, city of Lubumbashi in DON BOSCO University (UDBL)

 ![Open Source at MLSA ESIS-UDBL](https://github.com/MLSA-ESIS-UDBL/.github/blob/main/images/mlsa-gif_logo.gif)

 ## About Us

-Explore our showcase of diverse projects, each demonstrating the unique skills and collaborative spirit of our community.
+Explore our showcase of diverse projects, each demonstrating our community's unique skills and collaborative spirit.

 ## Contact